shidarin/cdl_convert/docs/index.rst

 these basic formats to further facilitate the ease of exchange of color data within the Film and TV industries.

-``cdl_convert`` supports parsing ALE, FLEx, CC, CCC, CDL and RCDL.
+``cdl_convert`` supports parsing ALE, FLEx, CC, CCC, CDL, CMX EDL, OTIO and RCDL.
 We can write out CC, CCC, CDL and RCDL.

 The only requirement of ``cdl_convert`` is Pixar's `OpenTimelineIO`_ project for reading EDLs.
 This dependency was added because OTIO does a much better